3 Ways to Evolve Your Cybersecurity Operations

 What’s driving cybersecurity operations to evolve

 Moving IT into the cloud, adopting as-a-service business models, and supporting hybrid work have all changed—and grown—the enterprise attack surface.
 Instead of the classic network perimeter, identity is the new boundary that has to be protected.
-These shifts have made it harder for security operations center (SOC) teams to block threats and respond to incidents when they occur.
+These shifts have made it harder for security operations centre (SOC) teams to block threats and respond to incidents when they occur.
 Many SOC leaders say their staff can’t keep up: they’re overloaded with alerts and have too many tools—and still some parts of the enterprise remain uncovered.

-Most cybersecurity operations teams rely on security information and event management (SIEM) solutions to log and analyze alerts.
+Most cybersecurity operations teams rely on security information and event management (SIEM) solutions to log and analyse alerts.
 But because SIEM doesn’t provide correlation, and given the sheer volume of what has to be monitored today, SOC teams end up bombarded with tens of thousands of alerts and have no way to triage them.

 XDR, on the other hand, automatically correlates data across multiple security layers, speeding up threat detection, investigation, and response.
 It streamlines workflows, expedites or eliminates manual steps, and provides greater visibility and richer analytics than have been previously available.